sophiaquach16/sobamewei/readme.md

 2) Go to the project repository folder.
 3) Type ```php artisan database:sync``` and press enter.

-## Dependencies Synchronization (do everytime the dependecy list changes)
+## Dependencies Synchronization (do everytime the dependency list changes)
 1) Open the terminal.
 2) Go to the project repository folder.
 3) Type ```composer update --no-scripts``` and press enter.